 What the fields mean

 version is the EDNS version, effectively always 0. udp is the largest UDP response the sender is willing to receive, advertised so the responder can send bigger answers without falling back to TCP.
-Modern resolvers commonly advertise 1232 bytes, a deliberately conservative value chosen to stay under the point where IP fragmentation tends to cause trouble. flags carries EDNS flag bits; the one you will see is do, DNSSEC OK, which is how a client says "send me the DNSSEC records too."
+Modern resolvers commonly advertise 1232 bytes, a deliberately conservative value chosen to stay under the point where IP fragmentation tends to cause trouble. flags carries EDNS flag bits; the one you will see is do, OK, which is how a client says "send me the DNSSEC records too."

 Below the EDNS line, dig may print further options such as COOKIE (a lightweight anti-spoofing token) or NSID (a server identifier).
 These are informational and vary by resolver.